sergiusens/snappy-docs/build-snaps/python.md

 ## What problems do snaps solve for Python applications?

-Often Linux install documentation for Python applications is complicated, requiring software to be installed via `apt`, `rpm` and `pip` or make use of `virtualenv` to prevent module dependencies from different Python applications clashing with modules in the host operating system.
-With snapcraft it’s one command to produce a bundle that works anywhere.
+Linux install instructions for Python applications often get complicated.
+System dependencies, which differ from distribution to distribution, must be separately installed.
+To prevent modules from different Python applications clashing with each other, developer tools like `virtualenv` or `venv` must be used.
+With snapcraft it's one command to produce a bundle that works anywhere.

 Here are some snap advantages that will benefit many Python projects: